-May 30 is the deadline to arrange payment for tuition and fees for the Spring 2015 Semester so that your classes won’t be cancelled for non-payment.
+January 9th is the deadline to arrange payment for tuition and fees for the Spring 2015 Semester so that your classes won’t be cancelled for non-payment.
 August 14th is the deadline to arrange payment for tuition and fees for the Fall 2015 Semester so that your classes won't be cancelled for non-payment.
 Non-payment will result in cancellation of classes.

 Students who register during late registration will be assessed a $75 late fee and payment will be due on date of enrollment.